nepx/halfix/compatibility.md

 Works fine, from the LiveCD.
 VGA emulation is funky, though.
 Icons don't render when booted with VGA.
 However, they do render fine when VESA is enabled.

 I have not tried versions besides 0.4.12.

+## 9Front
+Boots fine.
+Keyboard is a bit laggy, but works.
+Tested with 512 MB RAM, Bochs BIOS.